Skip to content

 This area covers some potential scenarios, when a complete or partial restore of the platform is required.

-Note that application of this guide has the following prerequisites and limitations, that should be checked regularly:
+This guide has the following prerequisites and limitations that should be checked regularly:

 - The Kubernetes secret ending in "-wildcard-cert" in namespace "istio-system" (if installed via the Linode cloud console, or using your own certificate).